In this piece

 How does truly compliant encryption differ from Google Drive’s?

-Two differences.
-First, validation: a compliant system uses cryptographic modules validated against FIPS 140.
-Google uses strong encryption but its commercial services are not operated within a FIPS-validated boundary.
-Second, control: a compliant system uses customer-managed keys, so only the customer can decrypt data.
-Google holds its own keys and retains the technical ability to decrypt files, which is incompatible with the exclusive-control requirement for CUI.
+Two things set them apart.
+The first is validation: a compliant system uses cryptographic modules validated against FIPS 140, while Google’s commercial services use strong encryption that does not run inside a FIPS-validated boundary.
+The second is key control: a compliant system gives the customer the only keys that can decrypt the data, whereas Google holds its own keys and keeps the technical ability to decrypt files, which the exclusive-control requirement for CUI does not allow.

 Is migrating from Google Drive to a compliant platform difficult?